skatejs/skatejs/README.md

 We strive to ensure Skate has as little base overhead as possible.
 What this means is that if you build a component with Skate vs with native it should not have a negative impact on performance.
 Of course, there will always be some overhead, but it should not be significant.

+### Spec Stability

+Currently, the custom element spec is no longer contentious.
+There is still a lot of work for them to finalise which will hold up browser adoption and there are quite a few changes than what is currently implemented in browsers that have native implementations.
+For this reason, we will strive to keep things as stable as possible and make transitions between changes as smooth as possible.
+However, it won't come without some breaking changes.
+For this reason we are opting to not release a `1.0` until the custom element spec is stable.
+This is so that our versioning stays semantic and reflects our confidence in the stability of the spec.
+Breaking changes will *always* be made in minor releases while still in `0.*` releases.

 ## SVG